 “I don’t think I’ll go anywhere this year,” I said.

-Despite my unavailability, Julia still wanted to keep travelling.
+Despite my unavailability, Julia still wanted to keep traveling.

 “Where do you think you’ll go?”

-“Ayala wants to visit her family in Buenos Aires, so I am thinking about joining her and spending some time travelling around Argentina.”
+“Ayala wants to visit her family in Buenos Aires, so I am thinking about joining her and spending some time traveling around Argentina.”